TROJANFOUNDATION/Trojan-DAO-Monetary-System/README.md

 README

+## Description

+This research and development project describes a method to create a decentralized and transparently backed credit system as a community-specific digital currency with is governed through a Moloch-fork DAO.
+Users can mint, burn, and hold the currency and participate in its governance by voting on decisions concerning the allocation / distribution of funds generated via "DAO Tax".

+The proposed implementation would operate on a public blockchain and would be backed by Ether.
+The community currency is 100% backed by reserves, in this case ETH, which are locked into a verified on-chain collateral - The reserve is leveraged into a credit supply, which automatically mints new tokens via a bonding curve smart-contract, a concept originally developed by Eyal Hertzog which he calls the Bancor Protocol.
+These tokens are essentially a share of the common's economy using them.

+We included a "DAO Tax" implementation to the token contract.
+Whenever the token is minted from the token's smart contract or transferred between addresses, an amount of tokens is allocated automatically to a communal pool which governed by the DAO (TrojanPool.sol). the token contract also implements a "redistribution tax", a similar mechanism that awards all token holders.

 ## Motivation

-This research and development project describes an easy-to-use community-specific digital currency, that is governed through a Moloch-fork DAO.
-Users can mint, burn, and hold, and participate in its governance.
-An amount of tokens is allocated automatically to a communal pool governed by the DAO (TrojanPool.sol) whenever the token is minted from the smart contract or transferred from one address to a different address, as "DAO tax".
-Additionally the token contract implements a "redistribution tax" that is awarded to all token holders.
-The proposed implementation would operate on a public blockchain and would be backed by Ether.
+Collaborative networks of artist-run, creative communities, and non-commercial initiatives that operate outside institutional frameworks provide an important ground for experimentation, innovation and artistic expression.
+However, such initiatives struggle to achieve sustainable methods to support their practices despite having active and dedicated communities who care.
+As a result, an entire field of artstic production is dependent on donations as the primary method for community funding.
+Simply put, donations are a broken system for funding artistic and activist causes sustainably.
+Donations aren’t a sustainable community funding method because they are made at a loss to the individual and only incentivized by an individual's value of that social good/cause.
+As a result, community members are always coming out at a loss, and the the work being collectively generated suffers from depreciation.
+Since most people don't donate, funding for artistic practices and social-good funding is thus limited to centralized funding sources (i.e. governments, foundations, wealthy individual benefactors).
+Top-down cultural policies, that are defined by groups of bureaucrats, are not working to support or sustain creative communities - rather they are extractive.
+The underfunding and privatization of art as a public goods has led to an unsustainable community funding model.

-Furthermore, the mechanism described can be considered a "DAO primitive" that can forked and the depolyment parameters such as % DAO tax and Bonding Curve parameters adapted to scenarios such as creating a BC fundraising mechanism for Moloch-fork DAOs, or Moloch x Continuous Organizations, and other novel crypto-economic experiments and use-cases.
+Furthermore, the mechanism we describe can be considered a "DAO primitive" that can forked and the depolyment parameters such as % "DAO Tax" and Bonding Curve parameters adapted to scenarios such as creating a BC fundraising mechanism for Moloch-fork DAOs, or Moloch x Continuous Organizations, and other novel crypto-economic experiments and use-cases.

 ## Goals

-* Provide creative communities with a usable digital currency based on blockchain technology, as a means of fuelling shared goals and exchanging resources across borders without the mediation of banks and third parties.
+* Provide creative communities with a usable digital currency built on blockchain technology, as a means of fuelling shared goals and exchanging resources across borders without the mediation of banks and third parties.

 * Participants are incetivised to be involved / contribute through the DAO structure.

 * Provide a source of revenue for the DAO through the economic activities that its currency generates, via "DAO tax".

-* Used in community events and activities.
+* Used in community events and activities, and interactions between communities.

 * Anti-Speculative: In our implementation, the currency value is pegged to ETH, is backed by a verifiable reserve of ETH that guarantees a minimum value.
 Future implementations can chose to deploy with different bonding curve parameters, such as in the case for BC fundraising scenarios.